BestTimesToVisit.com Logo

 activity

-Experience the magic of a Zanzibar sunset from the deck of a traditional dhow.
-As the sun dips below the horizon, painting the sky in fiery hues, enjoy the gentle rocking of the boat and perhaps some fresh seafood.
+Experience the magic of a traditional dhow cruise as the sun dips below the horizon, painting the sky in fiery hues.
+Enjoy the gentle rocking of the boat, the cool sea breeze, and perhaps even spot dolphins playing in the distance.
 Book in advance for the best experience.

 Best time: June-October